John

 Hence, we have two good conductors separated by several miles of

-for our purposes.
-We have but to connect a source of current to
+arrangement for our purposes.
+We have but to connect a source of

-the earth and to the ionized strata of air and energy can be
+current to the earth and to the ionized strata of air and energy

-transmitted entirely around the earth without wires.
-The energy
+can be transmitted entirely around the earth without wires.
+The

-could be utilized in any part of the earth by merely connecting to
+energy could be utilized in any part of the earth by merely

 This condition has been recognized for some time, but the

-is hardly practical to construct towers six or seven high for the
+It is hardly practical to construct towers six or seven high for

-purpose, then again the energy could not be utilized without using
+the purpose, then again the energy could not be utilized without

-a similar structure at the point of reception, which makes this
+using a similar structure at the point of reception, which makes

-construct arcs that will throw a beam 10 or 20 miles.
-Then why not
+easily construct arcs that will throw a beam 10 or 20 miles.

-make connection to that upper stratum with an ionized stream of
+Then why not make connection to that upper stratum with an

 In Fig. 2 the writer attempts to portray a generating station